projectriff/cli/docs/riff_container_delete.md

 Delete one or more containers by name or all containers within a namespace.

 Deleting a container prevents resolution of new images.
-Handlers that reference this container will continue to use the last built image.
-A new container created with the same name will automatically be discovered by the handler.

 ```
 riff container delete <name(s)> [flags]